malmolina/Swift-UVOT-Pipeline/README.md

 Swift UVOT Pipeline Code
 ----------
 This program uses an updated version of `uvot_deep.py` written by Lea Hagen (and modeled off of Michael Siegel's code `uvot_deep.pro`) to create an automated pipeline creating mosaics of calibrated UVOT images for multiple observations.
-The data must NOT be windowed and must be 2x2 binned in order to be included in the mosaic.
 Additional details can be found in the General UVOT-Mosaic documentation (see below).
 This code uses `uvot_deep_mm.py` which requires an additional python package`reproject`.
 Installation directions are given on their website, but it can be installed using `pip`.

 This program requires an input file.
 The format of the input file is as follows:

-Line 1: directory that holds `uvot_deep_mm.y` and `config_uvot_mosaic.py`
+Line 1: directory that holds `uvot_deep_mm.y`, `config_uvot_mosaic.py` and `swusenscorr20041120v006.fits'

 Line 2: "All" or "None" - If "All", the individual frame files will be saved.
 If "None", all individual frame files will be deleted